-Our Credit Policy Committee consists of Mr. McDonagh, Mr. Sleigh and Mr. Romney Sr., with Mr. McDonagh serving as Chair.
-The Credit Policy Committee is responsible for, among other things:
+Our Credit Policy Committee currently consists of Mr. McDonagh, Mr. Sleigh, Mr. Jackson and Mr. Romney Sr., with Mr. McDonagh serving as Chair.
+After the Annual Meeting, Mr. McDonagh will continue as Chair and the other members will be Mr. Bouffard, Mr. Jackson, Mr. Romney and Mr. Sleigh.
+Credit Policy Committee is responsible for, among other things:

-- assisting our board of directors in fulfilling its oversight responsibilities; - reviewing and approving credits above board-specified dollar limits; - monitoring the performance and quality of our credit portfolio; - overseeing the administration and effectiveness of, and compliance with, our credit policies; and - reviewing and assessing the adequacy of the allowance for loan and lease losses.
+- assisting our Board of Directors in fulfilling its oversight responsibilities; - reviewing and approving credits above board-specified dollar limits; - monitoring the performance and quality of our credit portfolio; - · overseeing the administration and effectiveness of, and compliance with, our credit policies; and - reviewing and assessing the adequacy of the allowance for loan and lease losses.